Sunday Morning Classes

 Compass - 9:45 a.m., B239 (second floor, near Student Ministries)

 This is a class for those in their 30’s and early 40’s.
 Singles and couples are welcome.
-The Compass class explores a variety of studies, both traditional and non-traditional, and sponsors regular service and social activities.
+The Compass class explores a variety of studies, both traditional and non-traditional.
+The class sponsors regular social and service events, including regular activities at Texas Medical Center’s Hospitality Apartments.

 30s - 50s